bionaut/packages/packages/viewport-trap/README.md

 ## Usage

-Wrap the component that you want to keep in the viewport with `ViewportTrap`:
+Wrap the component that you want to keep in the viewport at all times with `ViewportTrap`.

 ```jsx
 <ViewportTrap>